Ztgunderson/Fetch2024/README.md

    ```

 3. **View Website**
-   Go on your favorite browser and type http://127.0.0.1:5000/ to view the predictions
+   Using your favorite browser and type http://127.0.0.1:5000/ to view the predictions

-4. **Why did I jsut use a linear model?**
+4. **Why a linear model?**
 The `Fetch2024Investigations.ipynb` shows my thought process analyzing the data.
 What I found was: